 Ethan Klein & Hasan Piker Launch The “Leftovers” Podcast

 Ethan Klein of the H3 Podcast is a hugely popular US-based YouTuber with over 3 million subscribers on his H3 Podcast channel and over 6 million subscribers on his original channel, H3H3 Productions.
-Only a year ago, Ethan launched the “Frenemies” podcast with Trisha Paytas that lasted 39 episodes and quickly became a fan favourite across the internet.
+Only a year ago, Ethan launched the “Frenemies” podcast with Trisha Paytas that lasted 39 episodes and quickly became a fan favorite across the internet.
 However, issues arose between the two co-hosts, ultimately causing the show to be shelved indefinitely.
 Not too long after the end of Frenemies, Ethan experimented with a new show format that involved his family.
 This new show was named “Families”, and was another hit among his audience – but ended after the tenth episode.

 In more recent updates, Ethan has launched yet another podcast with a new co-host Hasan Piker.
 Hasan was previously a journalist on the digital news network, “The Young Turks” and still operates as a streamer on Twitch under the handle HasanAbi.
-The new podcast will have similar themes to Frenemies in that the two co-hosts will call out questionable behaviour, but instead of focusing on the creator landscape, the “Leftovers” podcast will cover topics that lean more in a political direction and beyond.
+The new podcast will have similar themes to Frenemies in that the two co-hosts will call out questionable behavior, but instead of focusing on the creator landscape, the “Leftovers” podcast will cover topics that lean more in a political direction and beyond.

 The first episode of the “Leftovers” podcast launched earlier this week and has already accumulated over 1.5 million views.
 The question in fans minds is how long this podcast will last, with Ethan now becoming notorious at axing popular shows on his channel.

 FaZe Clan is a hugely popular gaming organization that has signed some of the biggest names in the gaming space over the past eleven years.
 However, in recent news FaZe has made a jump into music with their first ever signing outside the realm of just gaming talent.